Firmware / Embedded Engineering

 Operational excellence drives results

-A review of project outcomes and supporting data shows that 92% of our projects met the agreed development timeline, a steady improvement from previous years.
-This progress is the result of ongoing enhancements to our workflows, proactive risk management and improved team coordination.
-We remain committed to refining our approach to ensure your product is delivered reliably and on schedule.
+A review of project outcomes and supporting data shows that 92% of our projects met the agreed development timeline, an improvement compared with previous years.
+This reflects changes to our workflows, risk management and team coordination.
+We remain focused on refining our approach to help ensure your product is delivered on schedule according to current planning expectations.